777arc/PySDR/content/cyclostationary.rst

    :target: ../_images/pulse_shaped_BSPK.svg
    :alt: Pulse-shaped BPSK signal with a raised-cosine pulse shape

-Now let's calculate the SCF of this pulse-shaped BPSK signal with a rolloff of 0.3, 0.6, and 0.9.
+Now let's calculate the SCF of this pulse-shaped BPSK signal with a roll-off of 0.3, 0.6, and 0.9.
 We will use the same frequency shift of 0.2 Hz, and the FSM implementation, with the same FSM parameters and symbol length as used in the rectangular BPSK example, to make it a fair comparison:

 :code:`beta = 0.3`: